 We know from research that teams comprised of contrasting personalities usually perform better.
 However, for a team to work effectively it also has to operate harmoniously.

-Thankfully, mindfulness meditation can help teams to be more harmonious.
+Thankfully, mindfulness meditation can help corporations to be more harmonious.

 Plus, it helps improve work performance.
-No wonder then, that companies like Google, Aetna, and LinkedIn have started incorporating corporate meditation classes.
+No wonder then, that companies like Google, Aetna, and LinkedIn have started incorporating corporate mindfulness training.

 2: Reduces knowledge hiding in organizations

 Recent research shows that Loving Kindness Meditation reduces knowledge hiding in organizations and improves employee knowledge sharing.